with Roelie J. Hempel

-Secondly, I will explain how maladaptive OC can be treated using a new evidence-based trans-diagnostic treatment approach known as Radically Open-Dialectical Behavior Therapy (RO-DBT).
+Secondly, it will seek to explain how maladaptive OC can be treated using a new evidence-based trans-diagnostic treatment approach known as Radically Open-Dialectical Behavior Therapy (RO-DBT).

-Finally, I will present research data to support this evidence-based treatment: the efficacy of RO-DBT has been investigated in a number of studies over the past 20 years in a range of disorders, including chronic depression, anorexia nervosa and personality disorders.
+Finally, research data will be presented to support this evidence-based treatment: the efficacy of RO-DBT has been investigated in a number of studies over the past 20 years in a range of disorders, including chronic depression, anorexia nervosa and personality disorders.

 More recently, we have completed a multi-center randomized controlled trial in the UK for patients with chronic depression, called RefraMED (REFRActory depression - Mechanisms and Efficacy of Radically Open Dialectical Behaviour Therapy, funded by the National Institute for Health Research: Efficacy and Mechanisms Evaluation).